Digital Twin Solutions in Process Manufacturing

 What is a Digital Twin in Process Manufacturing?

 In a previous blog post, we explained that contemporary industry language or buzz words can create confusion.
-One example of a common process buzz words that may cause confusion is the concept of manufacturing digital transformation and a “Digital Twin.”
+One example of a common process buzz word that may cause confusion is the concept of manufacturing digital transformation or a “Digital Twin.”
 Customers are asking about it and vendors are promoting it.
 But, what exactly is a Digital Twin?
 We decided to start with the Wikipedia definition:.

 “A Digital Twin is an integrated multiphysics, multiscale, probabilistic simulation of an as-built vehicle or system that uses the best available physical models, sensor updates, fleet history, etc., to mirror the life of its corresponding flying twin”